 Going through a divorce can be an emotionally and practically difficult time.
 Spouses must untangle their legal and financial lives.
 If they have children, they must arrange child support and decide how they will co-parent.
 When spouses are on the same page about the major issues they must resolve, they could seek an uncontested divorce.
 This method of divorcing is faster, less expensive, and less stressful than a contested or litigated divorce.

 If you and your spouse are ready to go your separate ways and agree about the critical issues you must settle, talk to a local divorce attorney.
-An Atlanta, GA uncontested divorce lawyer can explain the uncontested divorce procedure, review your documents to ensure they meet legal requirements, and provide you with support and guidance through a challenging time.
+An Atlanta, Georgia uncontested divorce lawyer can explain the uncontested divorce procedure, review your documents to ensure they meet legal requirements, and provide you with support and guidance through a challenging time.

 A couple who wants to divorce in Georgia must meet the residency requirements.
 Either spouse must have lived in the state continuously for six months before filing for divorce.